Have you been asked to attend a police station or DWP interview?

 - National Crime Agency matters

 Although legal aid is often available for those that have been arrested or invited to interview under caution, our private crime department provides a thorough and comprehensive service from highly experienced lawyers.
-If you would like to discuss our rates, please contact our Blackfriars office.
+If you would like to discuss our rates, please contact us.